insert3coins/EliteDataRelay/README.md

 2. Run `EliteCargoMonitor.exe`.
 3. Click **Start** to begin monitoring.
 4. The application window will update whenever your cargo changes.
-5. A file named `cargo.txt` will be created and updated in an `out` sub-folder inside the application's directory.
+5. A file named `cargo.txt` (by default) will be created and updated in the configured output directory (by default, an `out` sub-folder).
 You can add this text file as a source in OBS.
 6. Click **Stop** to pause monitoring.
 7. Minimize or close the window to send the application to the system tray.
 You can restore it by double-clicking the tray icon.
 8. To fully close the application, use the **Exit** button or right-click the tray icon and select **Exit**.